wonsunahn/CS1541_Project1/README.md

 https://sourceware.org/bugzilla/show_bug.cgi?id=24069

 At least, you can still compile and test the program on your local machine.
-If you want to use gdb or ddd, you will have to do it remotely on thoth.
+If you want to use gdb or ddd, you will have to do it remotely on linux.cs.pitt.edu.
 At below are the steps to install the necessary packages.

 First you will have to install the XCode commandline developer tools, which includes gcc and g++: